The Italian Pantry - 12 Ingredients To Keep In Your Kitchen at All Times

-Eating well, therefore, is about access to ingredients and if you keep the following items in your kitchen or pantry at all times you'll always be able to eat like a king!
+Eating well, therefore, is about access to ingredients and if you keep the following items in your Italian Pantry at all times you’ll always be able to eat like a king!

 1. Canned Tomatoes